AndreasOlausson/leaflet-polydraw/README.md

    - Click on the first vertex again.
    - **or** Double-click anywhere on the map.
 4. Press `ESC` to cancel the current drawing.

+You can also drag markers to adjust the shape and delete them by holding the modifier key (Cmd/Ctrl) and clicking on a marker, just like with regular polygon editing.

 ### Smart Polygon Merging